AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/create-an-event/create-an-event-with-webex.md

 You will be controlling the invitation list, registration form, and other emails using a Marketo Event.
 Other functionality will not be supported by Marketo, including:

-* **Maximum number of registrants** - Currently **not** supported using the Marketo-Webex integration.
+* **[!UICONTROL Maximum number of registrants]** - Currently **not** supported using the [!DNL Marketo-Webex] integration.
 Manual approval of registrants is available using the Pending Approval progression status in Marketo.

-* **Registration ID required** - Currently supported using the Marketo-Webex integration.
+* **[!UICONTROL Registration ID required]** - Currently supported using the [!DNL Marketo-Webex] integration.
 You can use Marketo to send out the confirmation email for your event.
 When the person registers, they receive a unique URL that they use to enter the event.

   >[!TIP]
   >